 Certain of our executive officers have entered into employment agreements with the Company, certain of which provide for notice of termination periods and include restrictive covenants.
 None of our directors have entered into service agreements with the Company.
-See "Management- Employment Agreements."
+See "Item 6.
+Directors, Senior Management and Employees-B. Compensation-Employment Agreements."

-Participation in this Offering
+Participation in our Initial Public Offering

-Thomas Meyer, our founder, Chairman and Chief Executive Officer, Bettina Stubinski, our Chief Medical Officer, Sven Zimmermann, our Chief Financial Officer, and Sofinnova Venture Partners VIII, L.P., Sofinnova Capital VII FCPR and Idinvest Partners, which are existing principal shareholders of ours or their affiliates, have agreed to purchase an aggregate of 4,405,633 shares of our common stock in this offering at the initial public offering price in the following amounts: Mr. Meyer: 80,000 shares; Dr. Stubinski: 17,000 shares; Mr. Zimmermann: 17,000 shares; Sofinnova Venture Partners VIII, L.P.: 2,125,000 shares; Sofinnova Capital VII FCPR: 1,833,300 shares; and Idinvest Partners: 333,333 shares.
+Thomas Meyer, our founder, Chairman and Chief Executive Officer, Bettina Stubinski, our Chief Medical Officer, Sven Zimmermann, our Chief Financial Officer, and Sofinnova Venture Partners VIII, L.P., Sofinnova Capital VII FCPR and Idinvest Partners, which were principal shareholders of ours prior to our initial public offering, or their affiliates, purchased an aggregate of 4,405,633 shares of our common stock in our initial public offering at the initial public offering price in the following amounts: Mr. Meyer: 80,000 shares; Dr. Stubinski: 17,000 shares; Mr. Zimmermann: 17,000 shares; Sofinnova Venture Partners VIII, L.P.: 2,125,000 shares; Sofinnova Capital VII FCPR: 1,833,300 shares; and Idinvest Partners: 333,333 shares.